I AM, WE ARE . . . Forthcoming Book

 Though many reading this may feel lonely and all alone, we are never alone.
 This is merely a story our ego has created.
 It's a failure to see our connection to everything we are a part of.
 Seeing this connection brings an unceasing joy.
 It helps to see that we exist, we always have, and we always will.

-So it is with each individual's life in this physical plane.
-Though appearing on the surface to be separated from everything else that surrounds it, on a deeper level, woven out of the fabric of the sea of energy collectively referred to as the universe, we are all ONE, with each one of us intimately tied energetically into the universe, because we ARE a temporary expression of the universe, just as each wave on the ocean is a temporary expression of the ocean.
-We have all emerged from the same source, the same immaterial, imperceptible, and formless sea of energy into something taking on or congealing into a well-,defined "form."
-But make no mistake, everything of form is only a temporary phenomenon, a temporary expression of the formless sea of energy that everything emanates from.
+Though we seem isolated on this physical plane, we are all woven from the same energetic fabric of the universe.
+Each of us is a temporary expression of that cosmos—like a wave briefly rising from the ocean—intimately bound to the whole.
+We have all emerged from the same source, the same immaterial, imperceptible, and formless sea of energy into something taking on or congealing into a well-defined "form" - at least as perceived in our consciousness.
+But make no mistake, everything of form is only a temporary phenomenon, a temporary expression of the formless sea of energy that everything emanates from, creating a temporary experience in consciousness.

 Thanks to the Kepler, the Hubble, and more recently, the James Webb Telescope that has allowed us to see our vast universe, the latest computer counts estimate the presence of over two trillion (that’s 2,000,000,000,000) galaxies in the known universe.
 Humans are just one of a whole myriad of different sentient beings and species that make up the part of the universe that has become conscious and is interacting with itself.
 Let that sink in for a moment.